 Someone’s talking to me about (being a character) in a graphic novel.
 I’m working on a Mick Rock retrospective book, and there’s two others under discussion.
 I just finished a big museum show in Beijing, and the Bowie show I did at the Museum of Pop in Seattle is going to Shanghai.
 I’m going to do a tour in the autumn with a slideshow on the East Coast—there’s a lot of things.
 I just have to stay light on my feet and stay focused.

-The Details: Artist talk and book signing at The TASCHEN Library, Thursday, September 12.
-7 PM.
+The Details: Artist talk and book signing at The Taschen Library at The Joule, 1530 Main Street.
+Thursday, September 12 at 7 PM.
 Limited copies available; email email@example.com to reserve yours in advance.

-Mick Rock: Icons runs from September 14–October 19 at The Public Trust with an opening reception September 14 from 6–9pm.
-Head to Midnight Rambler afterwards for the official afterparty DJ’d by Mick Rock and Mr. Rid.
+Mick Rock: Icons runs from September 14–October 19 at The Public Trust, 2042 Irving Boulevard, Suite 130.
+Opening reception September 14 from 6–9 PM.
+Head to Midnight Rambler, 1530 Main Street, afterwards for the official afterparty DJ’d by Mick Rock and Mr. Rid.
 The artist will also be taking a limited number of commissioned portraits in Dallas on Sunday, September 15.
-Email firstname.lastname@example.org for details.
+Email firstname.lastname@example.org for information.